upfrontjs/framework/docs/calliope/model-collection.md

 #### findByKey

 The `findByKey` method returns the Model or ModelCollection depending on the argument.
 The method can take the ids as a single argument or as an array or collection.
-Optionally you may give it a second argument which will be returned is the id is not found in the model collection.
+Optionally you may give it a second argument which will be returned if the id is not found in the model collection.
 ```js
 import User from '@Models/User';
 import { Model } from '@upfrontjs/framework';